 Evans wrote:

-It is at once apparent that the expression “clear and achromatic” must necessarily involve an object if it is to refer to a direct perception.
+It is at once apparent that the expression ‘clear and achromatic’ must necessarily involve an object if it is to refer to a direct perception.
 A real object or at least real material has to be assumed in order to give the term meaning as a direct perception.
 We are dealing, therefore, with the properties of objects.
 The perceptions, clear and achromatic, in combination at least, require the presence of an object which is visible in some other way, usually through its edges or because it refracts the light.

-(775)
+(Evans 1949, p.
+775)

-As Evans says later, an object looks to be a certain colour, such as white, if “the light from the area considered as white has appeared to originate from that area” (776).
+As Evans says later, an object looks to be a certain colour, such as white, if ‘the light from the area considered as white has appeared to originate from that area’ (p.
+776).
 For the object to look, in addition, translucent or cloudy, two further conditions must be met: (a) distinct objects must be seen behind or through the area in question, and (b) the area itself must be visible, for instance because it reflects light.
-This means that, as Nakamaya, Shimojo, and Ramachandran (1990) write:
+This means that, as Nakayama, Shimojo, and Ramachandran (1990) write:

 Various visual features of an object such as its shape (contour), depth, luminance, and color are perceived as separable.
 But, at the same time, these features are linked and perceived as different aspects of the same object.

-(497)
+(1990, p.
+497)

 There is a way of summing up this discussion that is perhaps a little more sympathetic to O’Shaughnessy.
 Every object except a black hole sends off light.
-Some send off light because they reflect light that falls on their forward facing surfaces; others let through light that falls on their rear surfaces; still others produce light.
+Some send off light because they reflect light that falls on their forward-facing surfaces; others let through light that falls on their rear surfaces; still others produce light.
 Perhaps O’Shaughnessy’s point is that one way or another, light reaches our eyes from these objects; he means to give this point emphasis by pointing out that the light coming from the Moon during the day might be no different from that which comes off it at night.
 The way he expresses this point is, however, quite misleading, because it overlooks the fact that the Moon nevertheless looks quite different at night and during the day.
 We do not have a visual impression of light coming off objects; rather we see them as reflectors, as clear or translucent, or as self-luminous.
 These are properties of objects, not of light.
 These are what we perceive, not the light that comes from an object.
 (Perceiving the light that comes from an object is different from perceiving the brightness of ambient illumination.)
 As an aside, one might add—it’s really very clever how vision extracts this information.

-XIII.
-Object-Dependent Illusions
+15.4.2 Object-Dependent Illusions